Causal Questions, Experiments, and External Validity#

 Ecosystem Changes (aka General Equilibrium Effects)#

-One of the biggest challenges around scaling is that experiments may induce changes in the behavior of the individual users in an experiment, but they are unlikely to cause changes in the broader ecosystem of users who might respond to a full-scale change in a product.
+One of the biggest challenges in scaling is that experiments may change individual users’ behavior, but they are unlikely to cause changes in the broader ecosystem of users who might respond to a full-scale product change.
 For example, an experiment that changes how product listings appear for a few hundred customers on Amazon won’t change what types of products sellers list on Amazon.
-But, if Amazon changed how product listings appear for all users on Amazon, you can be certain sellers would respond by changing what they sell and how they sell it.
-Similarly, a change in the TikTok algorithm rolled out to 1% of users won’t impact the kind of videos creators make, but global changes in the algorithm will absolutely change how creators design their content.
+Butif Amazon changed how product listings appear for all users, you can be certain sellers would respond by changing what they sell and how they sell it.
+Similarly, a change in the TikTok algorithm rolled out to 1% of users won’t affect the kinds of videos creators make, but global changes to the algorithm will absolutely change how creators design their content.

-Economists refer to these kinds of second-order changes in behavior as “general equilibrium effects” (as distinct from “partial equilibrium effects,” which refers to the direct effect of a change in a system).
+Economists refer to these kinds of second-order changes in behavior as “general equilibrium effects” (as distinct from “partial equilibrium effects,” which refers to the immediate, direct impact of a change in a system).
 Once you start to look for them, you see them everywhere.

 The magnitude of general equilibrium effects will usually vary with the size of the initial stimulus, which is why experiments tend to underestimate the general equilibrium effects that emerge during full-scale rollouts.
 But ecosystem changes also take time, meaning that experiments run for days or weeks will tend to underestimate general equilibrium effects — another example of how the distinction between “time effects” and “scale effects” can sometimes be a little blurry.

 The problems of experiments, external validity, and general equilibrium effects are not unique to e-commerce or tech platforms.
-To illustrate, consider the case of a public health experiment in Rajasthan, India.[2]
-India’s public health care system operates under a universal healthcare model – every household is close to a free (or nearly free) government facility, and on average, households are within two kilometers to the nearest clinic.
-However, absenteeism is a major problem in government medical facilities in Rajasthan, leading to the dependence upon expensive private practitioners instead.
-So, in cooperation with the health officials and a nongovernmental organization (NGO), a set of researchers designed an experiment in which the NGO setup timeclocks to monitor attendance of midwife nurses at rural government clinics.
-The government then used the data to apply fines and punishments to nurses’ wages if they failed to show up at the clinic.
+To illustrate, consider a public health experiment in Rajasthan, India.[2]
+India’s public health care system operates under a universal healthcare model – every household is close to a free (or nearly free) government facility, and on average, households are within two kilometers of the nearest clinic.
+However, absenteeism is a major problem in government medical facilities in Rajasthan, leading to reliance on expensive private practitioners.
+So, in cooperation with the health officials and a nongovernmental organization (NGO), a set of researchers designed an experiment in which the NGO setup timeclocks to monitor the attendance of midwife nurses at rural government clinics.
+The government then used the data to dock nurses’ wages if they failed to show up at the clinic.
 During the first six months of the study, the experiment proved to be a huge success, with attendance nearly doubling.

-But in a follow-up conducted 16 months later, the authors discovered that “general equilibrium effects” had come into play, and nurses dissatisfied with fines had managed to mobilize against the system.
+But in a follow-up conducted 16 months later, the authors discovered that “general equilibrium effects” had come into play, and that nurses dissatisfied with fines had mobilized against the system.
 In the authors’ words, “After the first 6 months, however, the local health administration deliberately undermined the incentive system.
 The result was that, 16 months after program inception, there was no difference between the absence rates in treatment and comparison centers; both were extremely high (over 60%).”[3]

 In this case, of course, we know about the general equilibrium effect because the experiment was relatively large — it covered 72 clinics (33 “treated”) serving 135 villages — and was left running for a year and a half.
 But the main point — that these effects are not at all unique to big tech and are likely to be overlooked by most experiments — still stands.